KanishAnand/BowlingGame/README.md

 22. `LaneEventInterface` was not linked with any files it was useless , So I linked it with `LaneEvent` file.
 23. Replaced for loop with enhanced for loop write advantages in report : https://stackoverflow.com/questions/3328672/what-are-the-advantages-of-enhanced-for-loop-and-iterator-in-java
 24. Removed redundant casting to various fields advantages : Unnecessary casting expressions make the code harder to read and understand.
+25. Used `final` keyword wherever  it was possible : https://stackoverflow.com/questions/137868/using-the-final-modifier-whenever-applicable-in-java